 - 4 Position the carrier over the hard disk drive with the connectors at the rear. - 5 Use the four screws on the carrier to attach the hard disk drive to the carrier.

-Important: If the printed circuit board is exposed on the bottom of the hard disk drive, hold the drive by its sides.
+NOTICE: Hold the drive by its sides.
 To avoid damaging the drive, don't touch the printed circuit board.

-6 Lift the latch and slide the carrier over the guides and into the drive bay, until it's seated in the bay and snaps into the hard drive connectors.
+6 Lift the latch and slide the carrier over the guides and into the drive bay until it's touching the hard drive connectors and is seated in the bay.